liborty/TokenCrypt/README.md

 Security tokens and other types of files may sometimes be all mixed up in one directory.
 This is not the best practice but it can arise and it could involve much work to separate them.
-`ncrpt` copes with such mixed directories contents automatically.
+`ncrpt` copes with such mixed directories contents by using automatic data type recognition.

 ## Installation

+This software was developed and tested under Linux.
+Installation from source needs `make` utility and a `C` compiler, either `clang` or `gcc`.
+Download or clone this directory and cd into it.
+Then, for complete fresh installation, run:
+`./crptest testing`
+This will compile all the `C` programs and, after asking for su priviledges, install them and the bash scripts in `/usr/local/bin`.
+As an added benefit, it will also run locally the same test as is done on github.

+Manual alternatives:

+`sudo ./uninstall`
+will delete any previously installed programs and scripts and touch the local sources for recompilation.

+`make CC=clang`
-When using a typical Linux, the local `make` compilation may be skipped entirely.
-Then the binaries `symcrypt`, `hexcheck` and `hexify` that are included in this repository will be installed by default.
+or if clang compiler is not installed, just plain `make` command will use the default compiler.
+Under Linux it is usually gcc.
+When using a typical Linux, this local compilation may be skipped.
+Then the executables `symcrypt`, `hexcheck` and `hexify` that are included in this repository can be installed instead.
 They are compiled from `C` sources and tested automatically at github.com.

-Otherwise a local installation should be repeated whenever the programs and scripts may have changed.
-Another good reason to perform a local compilation is if you suspect that the github binaries may have been compromised.
+Although, a good reason to perform local compilation is if you suspect that the github binaries may have been compromised or you have some diferent machine architecture.

-This software was tested under Linux.
-Installation from source needs `make` utility and a `C` compiler, either `clang` or `gcc`.
-Download or clone this directory, cd into it and then:

-`sudo ./uninstall` will delete any previously installed programs and scripts and touch the local sources for recompilation.

-`make CC=clang` or if clang compiler is not installed, just use the default compiler (under Linux it is usually gcc) with plain: **`make`**

-`sudo ./install` copies all the executables for system-wide use into /usr/local/bin.
-Whether they were created by local compilation or just pulled from the repository.

-Alternatively, you can copy them manually to any of your own `bin` directories in your path.
+`sudo ./install`
+Local installation should be repeated whenever the programs and scripts have changed, such as after successful `git pull`.
+Whether the executables were created by local compilation or just pulled from the repository, the installation just copies them for system-wide use into /usr/local/bin.
+Alternatively, they can be copied manually to any other `bin` directories that are included in the path.
 This does not require `sudo` privileges, e.g.:
 `cp symcrypt hexcheck hexify ncrpt dcrpt keygen crptest ~/bin`

-The simplest complete installation method is to `touch *.c` and then, at the root of the repository, invoke:
-`./crptest testing`
-This will compile the programs and, after asking for su priviledges, install them in `/usr/local/bin`.
-As an added benefit, it will also run locally the same test as is done on github.

 ## Dependencies

+Standard `du` (disk usage) tool which is normally part of Linux.

-Standard  **`base64`** tool which is normally pre-installed on Linux.
+Standard  `base64` tool which is normally pre-installed on Linux.

-**`lzma`** is the default compression.
-It is normally pre-installed, otherwise install it with:
+`lzma` is the default compression.
+It is normally pre-installed.
+If not, install it with:
 `sudo apt-get install lzma`

-**`zstd`** compression needs to be installed before you can explicitly select to use it with `-z` flag to `ncrpt`.
-To install: `sudo apt-get install zstd`.
+`zstd` an alternative compression, selected with `-z` option to `ncrpt`.
+It needs to be installed with:
+`sudo apt-get install zstd`.

 `dcrpt` issues a warning if any of the utilities are not installed.
 It is probably best to install them all.
-There is not much difference between lzma and zstd but they both have their fans. lzma appears to have slightly better compression and zstd is slightly faster and more controllable.
+There is not much difference between lzma and zstd but they both have their fans. `lzma` appears to have slightly better compression rate and `zstd` is slightly faster and more controllable.
+Of course, to unpack/decrypt archives on a new machine, it must have the  compression/decompression utility installed, too.

 ## Usage